HolyPi/VideogameStore/README.md

-# Videogame Store
+# Videogame Wish-list

-A store where users can browse for their games and add it to a shopping cart.
+Users can add videogames to a wish-list.

 To-do:
 - Make Navbar/Header